The Healing Fountain

-When I was asked by The Schubert Club to write a work commemorating September 11, I demurred, remembering Mme.
+When I was asked by The Schubert Club to write a work commemorating the events of September 11, 2001, I demurred, remembering Mme.
 Merle’s words in Portrait of a Lady: “There are times in life when even the music of Schubert has nothing to say to us.”
 There is an epigraph at the beginning of the piece, some lines by Auden which close his poem on the death of Yeats, lines which suggested to me a growth in feeling, a melting of sorrow.
 This is where I began:

 In the deserts of the heart, let the healing fountain start,

 In the prison of his days, teach the free man how to praise.